 USE ROLE accountadmin;

-CREATE ROLE tpch_analyst;
+CREATE OR REPLACE ROLE tpch_analyst;

-GRANT ROLE tpch_analyst TO USER <your username>;
+GRANT ROLE tpch_analyst TO USER IDENTIFIER($USERNAME);

 USE ROLE iceberg_lab;